-If you've followed previous posts, you'll know that I'm always looking for ways to make Paraffle a more sustainable and environmentally friendly embroidery business.
+If you've followed my business for a while, you might know that I'm always looking for ways to make Paraffle a more sustainable and environmentally friendly embroidery business.
 Part of this also involves being transparent with you guys - in talking about not only what we've achieved, but also how far we have to go!

 More recently, there's been a couple of great developments - so I thought I'd give you a round up of what's been done so far!

-When I made the decision to be proactive in making Paraffle environmentally friendly, there were a few basic changes that needed to be made: I switched the plastic embroidery hoops for wooden ones; changed all of the postal packaging to recycled paper mailers; and switched to a company that can supply recycled kit boxes, made in the UK.
+When I made the decision to be proactive in making Paraffle environmentally friendly, there were a few basic changes that needed to be made: I switched the plastic hoops for wooden embroidery hoops; changed all of the postal packaging to recycled paper mailers; and switched to a company that can supply recycled kit boxes, made in the UK.